KnowEnG/Kubernetes_AWS/dev/Zero-To-KnowDev.md

 ## DANGER ZONE!
 To Clean the Resources:

 Make sure the efs is detached from all the security groups and make sure efs doesn't belong to any VPC anymore.
+If you created a knowdev-efs-access VM and didn't delete it above, terminate that VM by following the instructions in the knowdev-efs-access section.

-Also the new security group "knowdevweb" opening up web ports to "node" should be detached from node and deleted.
+The new security group "knowdevweb" opening up web ports to "node" should be detached from node and deleted.

-Also, clean the resources associated with Dummy efs-access instance (see efs docs above and [the EC2 cleaning doc](Cleaning-EC2.md)).

 `helm delete support --purge`